 Our cash and cash equivalents balances are concentrated in a few locations around the world, with substantial amounts held outside of the United States.
-As of April 30, 2023, approximately 75% of our total cash or cash equivalents are located in foreign jurisdictions and that percentage will fluctuate subject to business needs.
+As of July 31, 2024, approximately 77% of our total cash or cash equivalents are located in foreign jurisdictions and that percentage will fluctuate subject to business needs.
 There are several factors that can impact our ability to utilize foreign cash balances, such as foreign exchange restrictions, foreign regulatory restrictions, or adverse tax costs.
-As a result, earnings in foreign jurisdictions are generally available for distribution to the United States with little to no incremental U.S. taxes.
+Earnings in foreign jurisdictions are generally available for distribution to the United States with little to no incremental U.S. taxes.
 We regularly review our capital structure and consider a variety of potential financing alternatives and planning strategies to ensure we have the proper liquidity available in the locations in which it is needed.
 We expect to meet our liquidity needs through or in combination of current cash balances, ongoing cash flows, and external borrowings.